-Terms & Conditions
+Terms & conditions

-- Ownership.
-This website is owned and managed by Fuji Xerox Australia Pty Ltd ABN 63 000 341 819 of Level 1, 101 Waterloo Rd, North Ryde NSW 2113, Australia ("we", "us" or "our").
+a.
+Ownership.
+This website is owned and managed by Fuji Xerox Australia Pty Ltd ABN 63 000 341 819 of 8 Khartoum Rd, Macquarie Park, NSW, 2113, Australia ("we", "us" or "our").

-- Structure.
+b.
+Structure.
 This document contains terms and conditions that apply as follows:

-- (i) Part A - General Terms and Conditions of Use which apply to your access and use of our websites; and
+1. (i) Part A - General Terms and Conditions of Use which apply to your access and use of our websites; and

-- Acceptance.
+c.
+Acceptance.
 By participating and continuing to use any of our websites you agree to these terms and conditions.

 2. Copyright and Trademarks

 Copyright.
 All material on our websites are subject to our copyright or that of our licensors.
 You must not reproduce, transfer or hyperlink any of the material contained on this web site without our prior written consent, except that you may:

 (i) download a copy of one of our websites to the local hard drive of the computer used to access the site;

 (ii) print extracts from our websites, but only for your personal or non-competing internal business use; and

 (iii) download and use the software made available for download on our websites provided that you agree that your rights are limited to those of a licensee, you comply with any license conditions contained therein, and subject to your rights at law, you do not reverse engineer, reproduce, adapt or transfer the software or cause or allow any third party to do the same.
 Subject to your rights at law, the only warranties granted in relation to this software are those expressly set out in the applicable licence agreement.

 Trademarks.
 Fuji Xerox, Xerox, and the sphere of connectivity design are trademarks or registered trademarks of Xerox Corporation in the US and/or other countries.
 Nothing contained in our websites shall be construed as granting or permitting any proprietary interest, license or right of use any trademarks contained in our websites which remain our exclusive property or the exclusive property of our related corporations and third party licensors.

 3. Liability and Indemnity